fieldtrip/website/video.md

 - [EEG Data Analysis Part 6 - Basics](http://vimeo.com/45902548) by Julian Keil

 ## FieldTrip workshop for the Human Connectome project at Washington University, St. Louis (2011)

+The FieldTrip workshop presented in the context of the Human Connectome Project at Washington University in St. Louis  were recorded.
+After repeated efforts to increase the audio quality, the sound remains rather poor.

 - [An introduction to MEG and the FieldTrip toolbox](http://vimeo.com/21604990) by Robert Oostenveld
 - [Fundamentals of the analysis of neuronal oscillations](http://vimeo.com/21701689) by Jan-Mathijs Schoffelen